tbarker/5X-Crypto-Security-Guide/README.md

 ## Day to Day

-When a 5X Security Implementoor, decides to access their funds.
+When a 5X Security Implementer decides to access their funds.
 That day will look roughly like this.

 Get up, shower, get dressed, have breakfast.
 Take out their phone and grab a hardware wallet, setup a transaction on a multisig wallet.
 Read the newspaper.